Spacial/awesome-systools/README.md

 * [coreclr](https://github.com/dotnet/coreclr): This repo contains the .NET Core runtime, called CoreCLR, and the base library, called System.Private.Corelib (or mscorlib).
 * [Monitoring and Observability in the .NET Runtime](http://mattwarren.org/2018/08/21/Monitoring-and-Observability-in-the-.NET-Runtime/)
+* [Powershell-SSHTools](https://github.com/fridgehead/Powershell-SSHTools): A bunch of useful SSH tools for powershell

 # Support